 We aim to improve the health and wealth of the nation through research.

-It's ok to ask - Ask your doctor or nurse about clinical research
+Ask your doctor or nurse about clinical research

 Most research in the NHS involves people, often patients, and is usually referred to as clinical research.